-Episode 5: “The State v.
-Daniel Green”
+Episode 5: The State v.
+Daniel Andre Green

-In Lumberton though, Superior court Judge Gregory Weeks did not allow cameras in the courtroom, fearing the case would become the next national spectacle.
+In Robeson County, NC, Superior court Judge Gregory Weeks did not allow cameras in the courtroom, fearing the case would become the next national spectacle.
 But this didn’t stop the media from camping out and packing the courtroom during the proceedings.
-Every single time Daniel was walked by deputies in and out of the courthouse, cameras were there following him, capturing every gesture, every facial expression.
+Every single time Daniel Green was walked by deputies in and out of the courthouse, cameras were there following him, capturing every gesture, every facial expression.
 Reporters yelled questions in his direction—sometimes he took the bait and yelled back.
 Other times, he remained silent.
 So, while the judge had prohibited cameras in the courtroom, the media circus was in full swing outside.

 It’s at trial that the public hears for the first time the full story of what prosecutors believe happened on the side of the road in Lumberton on July 23, 1993.
-The state’s story places Daniel and Larry Demery there, trying to rob James Jordan as he slept in his car.
+The state’s story places Daniel Andre Green and Larry Demery there, trying to rob James Jordan as he slept in his car.
 James woke up, they say, startling Daniel who then fired the fatal shot.

 Prosecutor Johnson Britt also presents a “code of conduct” argument.
 He tells the jury that Daniel and Larry participated in two armed robberies prior to the murder, and that each incident became progressively more violent.
 Daniel’s attorneys admit he was involved in one of the robberies, but not involved in the other one.
 They say there is no pattern of escalating violence.

 What unfolded in that country courtroom in 1996 is a story that Daniel’s current attorney has since tried hard to disprove.
-It’s where she believes major mistakes were made—mistakes she says cost Daniel his freedom.
+It’s where she believes major mistakes were made—mistakes she says cost Daniel Andre Green his freedom.